 Whether or not your country of choice requires a TEFL / TESOL certification, you may want to consider completing a course for your own benefit.
 Most courses provide the following: grammar refreshers, lesson planning tutorials, ESL teaching ideas and a practicum where you can gain hands-on experience before you step out on your own.
 When choosing a TEFL / TESOL course, you’ll want to make sure it’s highly accredited and includes a practicum.
 That age-old saying — you get what you pay for — is true when it comes to shopping for a course!

 Another thing to consider when looking for a course is whether you prefer to do a course online or onsite, and if you want job assistance or guaranteed job placement.
 Many courses do not offer anything post certification.
-The courses at GlobalU, however, offer all levels of job assistance, from lifetime help seeking a job with our Online and Chicago TEFL courses, to personalized care in seeking a job on the wide-open markets of Costa Rica and Nicaragua, to guaranteed job placement following successful completion of our Thailand courses in Krabi and Chiang Mai.
+The courses at globalU, however, offer all levels of job assistance, from lifetime help seeking a job with our Online and onsite TEFL courses, to personalized care in seeking a job on the wide-open markets of Costa Rica and Guatemala, to guaranteed job placement following successful completion of our Thailand courses in Krabi and Chiang Mai.

 Consider the Job